 - Creating Support

 - My Account

 Laura Waring (r) Dr.-Nathan Mossell-and-Sadie Alexander

 Born in Hartford, CT., in 1887, Laura Wheeler Waring was the daughter of college-educated Rev. Robert Wheeler, who had for two years been pastor of the Talcott Street Congregational Church, home of Connecticut’s first Black congregation.
-Originally called the African Religious Society, the members built their church in 1826, and housed fugitive slaves before the end of the Civil War.
+Originally called the African Religious Society, the members built their church in 1826, and housed fugitive slaves before the end of the American Civil War.
 The church began operating a public school in 1829, the only place in the city where Black children could learn to read and write.
 They also learned their African history at a time when most Black children were not taught to read at all.

 Flooded in that illustrious past, young Waring flourished in the exposure to her people’s culture and history.
 She graduated from Hartford High School in 1906, and spent the next six years at the Pennsylvania Academy of Fine Arts, graduating in 1914 and getting a scholarship to study in Europe.
 In 1924, she studied Expressionism and the Romantics at the Academie de la Grande Chaumiere, a popular Paris workshop/studio.

-In an era when the few sisters who escaped to Europe often stayed there, Waring returned to America to start an arts department in a traditionally Black college.
+In an era when the few women who escaped to Europe often stayed there, Waring returned to America to start an arts department in a traditionally Black college.
 She made several more trips to study in Europe, but her main focus on returning home in the late 1920s was to make art education available to Black students at the historically Black Cheyney State Teachers College in Pennsylvania, now Cheyney University.
 There, she organized and directed both music and art departments until her death in 1948.